Toyota Camry (XV50): Development

 The XV50 Camry was introduced on 23 August 2011 and made its debut in the 2011 NASCAR Sprint Cup Series on 27 August 2011.
 It was released in Japan on 5 September 2011 and in the U.S. later that same month.
 The interior received a major restyling, while the exterior received all-new sheet metal and more angular styling.
 Power options are the 2.5-litre 2AR-FE 4-cylinder and the 3.5-litre 2GR-FE V6.
 The power output for the 2AR-FE was increased to 178 hp across the entire vehicle lineup while the power output for the V6 remained unchanged.
 EPA fuel economy numbers for both engines increased, with the V6 engine increased to 21 mpgus city cycle, 30 mpgus highway cycle and the 4-cylinder having 25 mpgus city cycle and 35 mpgus highway cycle.
 The engine produces 230 N.m of torque.
 Despite similar exterior dimensions with the XV40 Camry, Toyota was able to increase the interior volume by restyling the interior panels so that they followed the contour of the exterior panels.

 The XV50 Camry is the first Camry to be offered in the U.S. without a manual transmission.
 The U.S. Camry has a 6-speed automatic transmission, with SE models featuring paddle shifters for manual shifts. eCVT is still offered on hybrid models.
 In Japan, the XV50 Camry is exclusive to Toyota Corolla Store locations.

+In the US, Smart Entry, previously only standard on the Hybrid in the XV40 generation, became now standard on the SE V6 and XLE V6.

 The 2013 model year Camry was released in Japan on 3 September 2012, but was delayed in the U.S. until late January 2013 due to power shortages in Japan caused by the 2011 Tōhoku earthquake and tsunami.
 For the first time, the Japanese market Camry did not use the "regular" Camry design used for the U.S. and Australian models.
 Instead, it adopts the "prestige" Camry or Aurion design that Southeast Asia and China have received.